 Copper Rain Frog Skirt.
 The strands are a nice weedy green color, heavily infused with pearlescent micro-particles that give a ruddy reddish, pinkish, orangey or lustrous coppery sheen to the skirt, depending on the amount and angle of ambient light.
 The sheen tends to bend the green into a brownish.
 The sheen tends to come and go, and each strand emits a bit different sheen from the others, causing a constantly changing or shimmering effect.
 Looks like warm summer rain drops rolling off a green frog's back.
 That's why it is called "rain frog" and there's really nothing else quite like it.
 But that's not all!
 There's a thinj swatch of twisted metallic copper Mylar on the belly.
 The camera makes it look like there's more Mylar than is really there.
 Even still, you can thin out some of the copper Mylar.
 It will still be a full size skirt.

 Gold Shiner Skirt.
+An absolute must-have for clear water conditions!
 Smallmouth, especially in clear water, go nuts over this skirt color.
 This skirt has highly-reflective gold and pale green crystals that light up and shine in clear water.
 Plus a golden black fish scale accent.
+Try Gary Yamamoto's clear w/gold & silver (color #168) soft plastic baits as trailers with this skirt.

 If you fish clear water, you owe it to yourself to try this skirt.
 It's that good.

-Green Craw Skirt.
+Green Brown Craw Skirt.
 The black cross-hatching helps give this skirt a crawdad look.
 The ample green flakes and green glitter glisten and flicker under water.

 Half black-barred brownish green-flaked strands on top.
 Half unbarred brownish green-glittered strands on the sides.
 The camera makes the orange belly strands appear out of proportion.
 Only 10 (out of a total 50) strands are black-barred orange.
 You can easily pluck a few of the orange strands out of the skirt when you use it, if you so desire.